Is My Asthma Under Control?

 An asthma action plan is a set of written, personalized instructions for managing your asthma.
 It helps you recognize when your asthma is out of control, and tells you how to adjust your medication accordingly.
 Ask your doctor to help you develop your action plan.

 If you’re having difficulty controlling your asthma, you may wish to speak with an asthma educator.
 Asthma educators are health professionals who are certified to help people with asthma understand their disease and how to manage it.
-In Canada, they are called either Certified Asthma Educators (CAEs) or Certified Respiratory Educators (CREs) and they have taken specific courses and passed exams in respiratory health.

 They work in conjunction with physicians and other health professionals to optimize the health and lifestyle of a person with asthma.
 Locate asthma educators in the USA here or in Canada here.